mpursley/mpursley.github.io/resume_test.md

 | &nbsp;             | • Perform operational tasks to mitigate major (business or customer impacting) incidents, or unblock Team members, where automation is not yet in place.
 | &nbsp;             | • Develop operational tooling, for "one off" updates and playbook automation
 | &nbsp;             | • Improve automation for systems inventory updates and configuration management
-| &nbsp;             | • Optimize and improve SDLC/CDCI pipeline, processes and infrastructure.
+| &nbsp;             | • Optimize and improve SDLC/CDCI pipeline, processes and infrastructure
 | &nbsp;             | &nbsp;
 | &nbsp;             | **Solutions Architecture**
 | &nbsp;             | • Perform requirements gathering and resource planning for new projects